BarisYapici/web_crawler_html/README.md

 # Web Crawler Tool

-This is a web crawler tool that allows you to download, process, and filter web pages starting from a list of URLs.
-The tool uses Selenium and Requests to navigate and fetch web pages, Beautiful Soup to clean and extract text content, and a keyword-based filtering system to categorize pages based on their relevance to your project.
+This is a web crawler tool that allows you to download and process web pages starting from a list of URLs.
+The tool uses Selenium and Requests to navigate and fetch web pages, Beautiful Soup to clean and extract text content.
 ## Features

 - **Headless Browsing:** Utilizes Selenium's headless mode to quietly navigate and fetch web pages without opening a browser window.
 - **Link Extraction:** Extracts all hyperlinks from a page and visits them up to a specified depth.
 - **HTML Download:** Downloads and saves the HTML content of each visited page.
 - **Text Extraction:** Uses Beautiful Soup to strip HTML tags and extract clean text from downloaded pages.
-- **Content Filtering:** Implements keyword-based filtering to categorize pages as relevant or irrelevant based on their content.
 - **Unique Filenames:** Ensures each downloaded page is saved uniquely using a hash of the URL.
-- **Customizable Keywords and Thresholds:** Allows you to adjust keyword lists and relevance thresholds to fine-tune the filtering process.

 ## Prerequisites